-On all days the optical density for Filter B decreased with increasing SO $2$ column density.
-This shows that more radiation is incident at 330 nm from areas with high SO $2$ column densities compared to the background intensity, an indication for radiation being scattered on volcanic aerosol into the camera's FOV.
-Comparing the optical density $\tau{\rm B}$ for Day 1 and 2 (Figs. 8 and 11) one can see that $\tau{\rm B}$ has a smaller slope on Day 1 compared to Day 2, possibly due to a higher abundance of volcanic aerosol on Day 1.
+On all days the optical density for Filter B decreased with increasing SO2 column density.
+This shows that more radiation is incident at 330 nm from areas with high SO2 column densities compared to the background intensity, an indication for radiation being scattered on volcanic aerosol into the camera's FOV.
+Comparing the optical density $\tau{\rm B}$ for Day 1 and 2 (Figs. 8 and 11), one can see that $\tau{\rm B}$ has a smaller slope on Day 1 compared to Day 2, possibly due to a higher abundance of volcanic aerosol on Day 1.
 However, the measurement geometry shown in Fig. 4 also shows that the relative azimuth between the viewing direction of the camera and the sun's position is smaller on Day 1 compared to Day 2.
-Since forward scattering is dominant in Miescattering, a larger fraction of radiation might have been scattered into the camera's FOV by aerosols and condensed water in the plume.
+Since forward scattering is dominant in Mie scattering, a larger fraction of radiation might have been scattered into the camera's FOV by aerosols and condensed water in the plume.
 As discussed in Sect.
-4.5, Mie scattered radiation leads to an increase in AA and therefore to a decrease of the calibration curve.
-Comparing Figs. 7 and 10 shows that the slope of the calibration curve on Day 1 is indeed lower, as expected for a higher aerosol influence.
+4.5, Mie-scattered radiation leads to an increase in AA and therefore to a decrease of the calibration curve.
+Comparing Figs. 7 and 10 shows that the slope of the calibration curve on Day 1 is indeed lower than on Day 2, as expected for a higher aerosol influence on Day 1.

 On Day 3 the situation is more complex.
-Between 09:15 a.m. and 09:36 a.m.
-(Part 1), both optical densities τ_A and τ_B and the AA behave similar to Day 1, indicating some radiation scattered into the camera's FOV (Figs. 12 and 15).
+Between 09:15 and 09:36 LT (Part 1), both optical densities τ_A and τ_B and the AA behave similar to Day 1, indicating some radiation scattered into the camera's FOV (Figs. 12 and 15).

 For Part 2, both optical densities are shifted towards higher values compared to Part 1 (Fig. 15).
-Less radiation is arriving at the camera's detector for both wavelength channels, which could be caused by more absorbing aerosol in the volcanic plume. $\tau{\rm B}$ still shows lower values with increasing SO2 CDs, indicating that besides aerosol absorption some radiation is still scattered into the FOV by volcanic plume aerosol and/or condensed water.
+Less radiation is arriving at the camera's detector for both wavelength channels, which could be caused by more absorbing aerosol in the volcanic plume. τ_B still shows lower values with increasing SO2 CDs, indicating that besides aerosol absorption some radiation is still scattered into the FOV by volcanic plume aerosol and/or condensed water.

-6.5 SO2 fluxes
+6.5 SO2 emission rates

-In order to test the influence of the calibration on the retrieved SO_2 emission rate, SO_2 fluxes for both calibration methods were determined the following manner: first, all AA values were converted to SO_2 column densities using calibration curves derived from both the DOAS and from the calibration cells (see Figs. 7, 10, 12 and 13).
+In order to test the influence of the calibration on the retrieved SO_2 emission rate, SO_2 emission rates for both calibration methods were determined (see Appendix D for details on the emission rate calculation).